mozeago/app-and-web-design-systems/README.md

 4. Small fonts need more spacing.
 5. Experiment with tighter spacing on pull quotes or other short texts.
 6. Check your line spacing when you change font or font size.
+7. Capital letters — It’s almost always a good idea to increase letter-spacing with uppercase type.
+8. Large text (e.g., titles and headings) should have decreased letter-spacing.
+9. Body text should have default tracking, or stick very close to default letter-spacing.
+10. Very small text should have increased letter-spacing.
+11. Light-on-dark text — Light type set on a dark background usually benefits from a small increase in letter-spacing.
+12. Font weight — Like with font size, the relationship between font weight and letter-spacing follows a simple pattern: as weight increases, letter-spacing decreases, and as weight decreases, letter-spacing increases.